 In the afternoon, as we cycle back to Siem Reap, we can stop and visit a few of the less-visited Angkor temples.
 Siem Reap town is pleasant to wander around; the market has plenty of interest and excellent shopping and there is vibrant nightlife.

-Today we take a bus journey of approximately seven hours along National Road 6 to Phnom Penh, with a couple of stops along the way.
-We visit Sambor Prei Kuk, the most impressive group of pre-Angkorian monuments in Cambodia, with some of the oldest structures in the country.
-We'll also pause for a traditional Khmer lunch at a community restaurant.
+Today, we have a bus journey of approximately seven hours along National Road 6 to Phnom Penh, with a couple of stops along the way.
+After about three hours on the road, we visit Sambor Prei Kuk, the most impressive group of pre-Angkorian monuments in Cambodia, with some of the oldest structures in the country.
+We also pause for a traditional Khmer lunch at a community restaurant.
+The road is currently undergoing some resurfacing, so some sections are a bit bumpy.
+We should arrive in the Cambodian capital Phnom Penh in the late afternoon, the perfect time for a sundowner on the Mekong.
+Stay: Ohana Hotel (or similar) (B/L).

 While visiting Tuol Sleng and the Killing Fields may not appeal to everyone, we feel they give us an important understanding of what the country and people endured.
 On a more positive note, the city is on the rise again and is a fascinating place with fine examples of French colonial architecture.
 We tour the Royal Palace with its Silver Pagoda.
 There is also excellent shopping at the Russian market, and the lively Mekong waterfront area.
 Stay: Ohana Hotel (or similar) (B).

 The area is best known for its abundant rice production, but in many areas farmers are now moving to more profitable fish farming and fruit and vegetable growing.
 The evening is tranquil with dinner at the homestay and true Delta hospitality.
 We spend the night sleeping at a guesthouse built in the style of a local house.
 Bedding, a mosquito net and a small towel are provided.
-Stay: Homestay Guesthouse Mekong Delta (B/D).
+Stay: Homestay-style guesthouse Mekong Delta (B/D).

 The whole day is free to explore Ho Chi Minh City, shop and relax.
 There are many interesting things to see – the Saigon River, Ben Thanh Market, Reunification Palace and Notre Dame Cathedral are all within easy walking distance.
 Alternatively, a short cyclo (cycle taxi) ride takes you to the War Remnants Museum, home to a sobering photographic record of the Vietnam War.
+If you're interested, your leader can arrange an optional visit to the Cu Chi Tunnels, which are two hours outside the city.
+Used by the Viet Cong during the war, the network covers three levels and approximately 149mi (240km) of tunnels.
+Originally these were very narrow but some areas have been widened to allow tourists to explore the system.
+Stay: Bong Sen Saigon Hotel (or similar) (B).

 Exodus Adventure Travels